Hima0206/RabbitMQ-EKS-project/README.md

 2. RabbitMQ is a message broker that helps you when you want middleware between different applications or systems, allowing them to communicate with each other by exchanging messages.

   Producer → Exchange → Queue → Consumer.

-• The producer sends a message to an exchange.
+  1. The producer sends message to Exchange.
-• The exchange uses routing rules to determine which queue(s) to send the message to.
+  2. The exchange uses routing rules to determine which queue to send the message to.
-• The consumer retrieves the message from the queue and processes it.
+  3. The consumer retrieves the message from the queue and processes it.

 3. Tools Used
-Python – for Producer and Consumer scripts
+   1. python- for producer and consumer scripts

-RabbitMQ – message broker for sending and receiving messages
+   2. RabbitMQ- Message broker for sending and receiving messages

-Docker – for containerization
+   3. Docker- for containerization

-Terraform – for infrastructure setup (EKS, VPC, Node Groups)

-Kubernetes (EKS) – to deploy and manage the containers
+   4. EKS- To deploy and mange the containers

-GitHub Actions – for automating the build and deployment pipeline
+   5. GitHub Actions- For automating the build and deployment pipeline

 4. Infrastructure & Deployment